 Tel: 01723 363154

 The following is not a Miners’ Convalescent home but convalescent breaks here are funded by the North East Miners Social Welfare Trust Fund for qualifying beneficiaries.
-Contact the CISWO North England office and speak to Gail or Kealey on 01977 703384
+Contact the CISWO Gateshead office and speak to Karen on 0191 4777242

 This seaside retreat is ideal for people who are disabled or who have severe health problems.
 The week break includes transport to and from the home on a full board basis, 24 hour on-call nursing care, adapted rooms, entertainment and trips.